LLDesk

 What's included in every paid plan?

-Applicable-law detection, deadline alerts, the document vault, live violation sync, LL97 exposure modeling, and access to the vendor marketplace.
+Applicable-law detection, deadline alerts, the document vault, live violation sync, LL97 exposure modeling, and access to the KOW partnership.
 Higher tiers add more buildings, audit-trail exports, and priority support.

 Can I cancel anytime?